canonical/sphinx-docs-starter-pack/sp-files/contributing.rst

    You can configure your Git client to sign commits by default for any local repository by running ``git config --global commit.gpgsign true``.
+   Once you have configured this, you no longer need to add ``-S`` to your commits explicitly.

    See `GitHub Docs - Signing commits <https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits>`_ for more information.

 If you've made an unsigned commit and encounter the "Commits must have verified signatures" error when pushing your changes to the remote:

-1. Amend the most recent commit, add a signature without changing the commit message, and push again:
+1. Amend the most recent commit by signing it without changing the commit message, and push again:

    .. code-block:: none